johannas-kram/JavaUno-Online-Backend/readme.md

 * JavaOnline - Online Version - Backend

-The backend is the game itself.<br>
+The backend is the game itself.\
-It holds the full state of all games<br>
+It holds the full state of all games\
-It provides endpoints for the frontend.<br>
+It provides endpoints for the frontend.\
 The backend also provides the ability to control the game turn for bot players.